michael2012z/BitBible/markdown/Etheridge/files/John.md

 5. AND Jeshu came forth, having on him the crown of thorns and the robes of purple.
 And Pilatos said to them, Behold the man!

-6. But when the chief priests and officials saw him, they cried out, saying, Crucify him, crucify him!Or, suspend him.
-Pilatos saith to them, Take you him and crucify him;elevate him on the cross. for I find in him no cause.
+6. But when the chief priests and officials saw him, they cried out, saying, Crucify him, crucify him!

 7. The Jihudoyee say to him, We have a law, and, according to our law, he is guilty of death, because he made himself the son of Aloha.